Hire our Orange Cycles and do your own trips. You can also follow our mesmerizing cycle routes to get the real feeling of the Island.

 Majuli Sustainable Tourism Development Project

-MSTDP is an initiative of Assam Tourism Development Corporation in association with Root Bridge Foundation to develop tourism activities that are beneficial for host communities and make Majuli, world’s largest River Island,a better place to live and visit.
+MSTDP is an initiative of Root Bridge Foundation supported by Assam Tourism Development Corporation to promote cycle tourism and develop tourism activities that are beneficial for host communities and make Majuli, world’s largest River Island,a better place to live and visit.

 We believe travel should be about being in a place, not just passing through it.
 And there’s no better way to engage with a new land and culture than from the bike saddle.
 Moreover, we believe that our guests will support our initiative to make Majuli as India’s first Carbon Neutral District.